qoherent/ria-hub-docs/docs/content/.Development/hacking-on-gitea.md

 ### Changing the logo

-When changing the Gitea logo SVG, you will need to run and commit the results
+When changing the RIA Hub logo SVG, you will need to run and commit the results
 of:

 ```bash
 make generate-images
 ```

-This will create the necessary Gitea favicon and others.
+This will create the necessary RIA Hub favicon and others.

 ### Database Migrations